 - Merge the 2 maximum comparable clusters.
 We need to continue these steps until all the clusters are merged together.

 In Hierarchical Clustering, the aim is to produce a hierarchical series of nested clusters.
-A diagram called Dendrogram (A Dendrogram is a tree-like diagram that statistics the sequences of merges or splits) graphically represents this hierarchy and is an inverted tree that describes the order in which factors are merged (bottom-up view) or cluster are break up (top-down view).
+A diagram called Dendrogram (A Dendrogram is a tree-like diagram that statistics the sequences of merges or splits) graphically represents this hierarchy and is an inverted tree that describes the order in which factors are merged (bottom-up view) or clusters are broken up (top-down view).

-Initially consider every data point as an individual Cluster and at every step, merge the nearest pairs of the cluster.
+1. Agglomerative: Initially consider every data point as an individual Cluster and at every step, merge the nearest pairs of the cluster.
 (It is a bottom-up method).
-At first everydata set set is considered as individual entity or cluster.
+At first, every dataset is considered an individual entity or cluster.
 At every iteration, the clusters merge with different clusters until one cluster is formed.

 - Calculate the similarity of one cluster with all the other clusters (calculate proximity matrix)

-- Consider every data point as a individual cluster
+- Consider every data point as an individual cluster

 - Merge the clusters which are highly similar or close to each other.